CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Subsequent periods
 ^^^^^^^^^^^^^^^^^^

 Back to the body of the ``main_nb`` script, we save the outputs for the initial state equilibrium in a dedicated subfolder (according to the naming convention defined in the preamble).
-Then, we launch the ``run_simulation`` function that take them as an argument, and calls on the same modules as before, plus the ``functions_dynamic.py`` module.
+Then, we launch the ``run_simulation`` function that takes them as an argument, and calls on the same modules as before, plus the ``functions_dynamic.py`` module.

 After initializing a few key variables, the function starts a loop over predefined simulation years.
 The first part of the loop consists in updating the value of all time-moving variables.
 This is based on exogenous scenarios previously imported as inputs (through the ``import_scenarios`` function) and taken as an argument of the function.
 Provided by the CoCT, they provide trajectories for the following set of variables: